dsci-151-spr24/final-project-ciantorno/data/README.md

 ## Methodology

 First, I made separate datasets for each list: `rolling_stone_2003` and `rolling_stone_2020`.
-I did this so that I could accurately visualize each list, instead of visualizing the lists as a whole, since all lists are part of `rolling_stone`.
+I did this so that I could accurately visualize information that has to do with each list, and not all of the lists at once.
+Next, I created some visualizations for the gender distribution of artists on each list.